C7921/Humble-Bundle-List-Scraper/README.md

 Always recommend donating and this is not meant to get around that.
 I just wanted a list of the items in the bundles for reference or as ones to research later as options.
 Getting all item in the bundles just isn't feasible at times.

 ## Usage
 1. Change URL in `main()` to whatever bundle link.
 Works with books, games, and software but was designed for books.
+Also add/remove the list of charity names in `main()` they are just there so not to appear in the list of items in the bundle.
+No easy way I could be bothered to find to remove them.

 2. Run with `python humble-bundle-list-scraper.py`